MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_3/nf-dwrite_3-idwritefontset-getpropertyvalues(dwrite_font_property_id_wcharconst_idwritestringlist).md

 ### -param preferredLocaleNames

-The preferred locale names to query.
+The preferred locale names to query as a list of semicolon-delimited names in preferred order.
+When a particular string like font family has more than one localized name, the first match is returned.
+If the first match does not exist, then the second match is returned, and so on. e.g. "ja-jp;en-us"

 ### -param values [out]